maciejczyzewski/maciejczyzewski.github.io/_posts/2014-06-04-presentation-nano-framework.markdown

 date:   2014-06-04 22:02:00
 ---

 It's very simple project in python to create a static presentation.
-I hope someone does it profit or want to [contribute][hyhyhy-gh] to the project.
+I hope someone does it profit or want to [contribute][hyhyhy-gh].

 <div style="text-align: center;">
 	<a href="http://maciejczyzewski.github.io/hyhyhy/" target="_blank"><h3>hyhyhy</h3></a>